Read on for a detailed breakdown of what it costs to travel to Thailand.

 If you’re travelling as a couple, it may be cheaper to split the cost of a budget double room in a cheap hotel rather than paying for two hostel dorm beds.

 Make sure you book your hostels ahead of time on Hostelworld if you want to get the best ones, as they often sell out.

-Even mid-range hotels in Thailand are very cheap compared to western standards.
+Even a mid-range Thailand hotel can be very cheap compared to western standards.